 If a bin is shown on the map but is now missing/stolen the criteria will be applied to its mapped location and if it qualifies it will be replaced, which may be outside of the winter season as priority will be directed to salting the network.
 It will then be stocked in line with our normal stocking programme, not on an ‘ad hoc’ basis.

 Bins which are not shown on the map may be privately owned.
-If it is found to be an ECC owned bin then the location will be assessed to see if it meets the criteria.
+If it is found to be a bin owned by us then the location will be assessed to see if it meets the criteria.
 It will be added to the map and if it meets criteria will be shown as an active bin and will be stocked in line with our normal stocking programme, not on an ‘ad hoc’ basis.

 New bin requests

 All requests for salt bins to be installed at a new location (i.e. not already on the map below) need to be made via your County Councillor or Parish Council where applicable.
 If they consider the request appropriate they will forward the details to Essex Highways’ Highways Liaison Team who will arrange for the required assessment and if successful, forward it to the Local Highways Panel (LHP) for funding consideration.
 You can check the Local Highway Panel minutes for the outcome of your request.
-These can be found online under the relevant district/town council here.
+These can be found online under the relevant borough / city / district council area.

 If the proposed bin location is suitable (i.e. is in a location that allows for stocking/use, doesn’t reduce visibility, and meets the criteria) the LHP will consider the cost of the bin and installation and Essex Highways will thereafter stock and maintain it.
 Your County Member or Parish Council will be able to update you on the progress.
 Funding approval will be the decision of the Local Highway Panel based on priorities in the District as a whole, they will make recommendations to the Cabinet Member for Maintenance and Small Schemes.